pedmiston/pedmiston.github.io/talks/evolang/presentation.md

 ##

 <aside class="notes">
    So what else could explain the difference?
-Well, we wondered if the fact that when we heard a dog bark we usually saw a dog nearby mattered; if the sounds were temporally precise.
+Well one factor might be the timing.
+Since environmental sounds are causally related to their source, they are physically present whenever we hear the sound.
+If this information is encoded, then we can make the sound a better match to the image by playing the cue at the same time as seeing the picture.
 </aside>

 ##